amartorelli/rvlt/README.md

 All Makefile actions:

-* build: builds for the current platform
+* `build`: builds for the current platform
-* build-linux: builds for linux
+* `build-linux`: builds for linux
-* test: runs unit tests
+* `test`: runs unit tests
-* integration-tests: runs integration tests by spinning up a local environment.
+* `integration-tests`: runs integration tests by spinning up a local environment.
 These tests don't actually check nor fail (to keep it simple) but could be changed to do so
-* clean: removes artifacts
+* `clean`: removes artifacts
-* build-docker: builds for linux and uses the binary to create a new docker image, then cleans up
+* `build-docker`: builds for linux and uses the binary to create a new docker image, then cleans up
-* env-up: brings up a local environment with Helloworld API and Postgres
+* `env-up`: brings up a local environment with Helloworld API and Postgres
-* env-down: tears down the local environment
+* `env-down`: tears down the local environment

 ### Deploy to the cloud